 - The formal appeal is initiated within two weeks of the faculty member's decision.
-This appeal is initiated with the Chair/Director of the department/division which offers the course.
+This appeal is initiated with the Chair/Director of the department/division that offers the course.
 The student will complete and submit the Grade Appeal Form, available online. - The Chair/Director will consult, separately, with the student and with the faculty member.
 The Chair/Director will make a written decision to support the faculty member or a recommendation to the faculty member in support of the student's position within one week of meeting with both parties.
-If Chair/Director agrees that the grade assigned for the course is incorrect, he or she will approve the grade appeal request and submit a Change of Grade form to the Registrar within five class days. - If concerns remain after meeting with the Chair/Director and the faculty member, the student may initiate a final appeal with the Dean of the School/Division.
+If Chair/Director agrees that the grade assigned for the course is incorrect, they will approve the grade appeal request and submit a Change of Grade form to the Registrar within five business days. - If concerns remain after meeting with the Chair/Director and the faculty member, the student may initiate a final appeal with the Dean or Associate Provost of the School/Division.

-Final Appeal: Dean of the School/Division
+Final Appeal: Dean or Associate Provost of the School/Division

 - The student must initiate the final appeal within one week of receiving the Chair's/ Director's decision.
-The appropriate Dean is the school/division in which the course was taught, not necessarily the student's major Dean. - The Dean, in consultation with the Chair/Director, the faculty member, and the student, will make a final written decision to support the faculty member or a recommendation to the faculty member in support of the student's position on the grade appeal within five class days.
-If the Dean agrees that the grade assigned for the course is incorrect, he or she will approve the grade appeal request and submit a Change of Grade form to the Registrar.
+The appropriate Dean or Associate Provost is in the school/ division in which the course was taught, not necessarily the student's major Dean or Associate Provost. - The Dean or Associate Provost, in consultation with the Chair/Director, the faculty member, and the student, will make a final written decision to support the faculty member or a recommendation to the faculty member in support of the student's position on the grade appeal within five business days.
+If the Dean or Associate Provost agrees that the grade assigned for the course is incorrect, they will approve the grade appeal request and submit a Change of Grade form to the Registrar.